18F/Digital_Coworking/README.md

 * Third Thursday of the Month - [API Coworking](https://github.com/18F/Digital_Coworking/blob/master/api_coworking.md)
 * Fourth Thursday of the Month - User-Centered Design Coworking
 * Fifth Thursday of the Month - Grab Bag

-## Notes for self
-* User-Centered Design (ask HH)
-* Ping Rob Read and Aaron
-* Regularly reserve 4145
-* I have 4240 reserved for May, 4145 for June and July
-* Cori for open gov, Sam for os?

 ## Session Dates